Treatment for shingles

 Natural Treatment for Shingles

-Natural treatments for Shingles do not have any side effects on a person’s body, even when done frequently for immediate relief of the Shingles symptoms.
+Natural treatments for shingles do not cause any side effects, even when done frequently, for immediate relief of the symptoms.

 Foods and drinks to help with recovery from shingles include:

-B vitamins help support the body’s nervous system, and considering that the nervous system is under the attack of shingles, it is essential to eat foods that are high in vitamin B. Foods include I’m; brewer’s yeast, sweet potatoes, bananas, grass-fed beef, cultured dairy products, eggs, organic chicken, whole grains, and vegetables.
+B-vitamins help support the body’s nervous system.
+Considering that the nervous system is under the attack of shingles, it is essential to eat foods high in vitamin B. Foods include brewer’s yeast, sweet potatoes, bananas, grass-fed beef, cultured dairy products, eggs, organic chicken, whole grains, and vegetables.

 Water: